rubenmesserschmidt/Instant-Clean_docs/docs/source/categories.rst

 * **Doubles**: Vertices with the same position.
  :Max Distance: Maximum Distance between positions to be considered as same.
 * **Zero Faces**: Faces with an area of zero.
- :Max Area: Maximal area of an face to be considered as zero.
+ :Max Area: Maximum area of an face to be considered as zero.
 * **Dispensables**: Vertices which are connecting two edges by an angle of zero.
  :Max Distance: Maximum angle between two edges to be considered as zero.
 * **Interiors**: Faces which are inside the mesh.